 Privy Council held that transfer of property by a debtor to one creditor in preference of the other is not a fraudulent transfer with the intent to defeat or delay the interest of other creditors.

 Note: If one creditor represents the other creditors, the purpose of this rule is to protect the debtor from the multiplicity of the suits by the other creditors.

 Abdul Shukoor Saheb vs Arji Papa Rao And Others

 Hon’ble Supreme Court held that the creditor might claim the attachment of the property of the debtor to protect the mortgage money.

 The creditor will file no separate suit for attachment, and the creditor may seek attachment of the property in section 53.

 The burden of proof lies on the creditors to show that the transfer was made to defeat or delay the creditor.

 A transferee who takes property in good faith for consideration is protected.
-In other words when a transferee has purchased the property in good faith from a debtor, the creditor cannot make this transfer void.
+In other words, when a transferee has purchased the property in good faith from a debtor, the creditor cannot make this transfer void.

-Section 53(2) provides that gratuitous transfer of an immovable property with intent to defraud a subsequent transferee shall be voidable at the option of subsequent transferee.
+Section 53(2) of TPA, provides that gratuitous transfer of immovable property with the intent to defraud a subsequent transferee shall be voidable at the option of the subsequent transferee.

-In other words this sub section protects the interest of a bona fide transferee for value from a fraudulent gratuitous transfer made earlier.
+In other words, this sub-section protects the interest of a bona fide transferee for value from a gratuitous fraudulent transfer made earlier.